flatcap/vim-space-man/README.md

 ## Introduction

-SpaceMan introduces ten functions for maniputing whitespace in a file.
+SpaceMan introduces ten functions for manipulating whitespace in a file.

 Function                  | Description
 ------------------------- | ------------------------------------------------